simon-hrabec/Algolab-2020/Week 13 - Evolution/README.md

 # Evolution - solution
 This problem requires a lot of data structures, out of order computation of the queries, and DFS on the graph.
 There is no clear approach.
-There is a lot of options but but most them under scrutiny show degradation to N^2 worst case.
+There is a lot of options but most them under scrutiny show degradation to N^2 worst case.
 The shown solution includes the following steps/techniques:

 - Translation of names to indices
 - Modeling the problem